-Our COEC has a focus on building capacity and facilitating collaborations through internal investments, external partnerships, and investing in the next generation of environmental health and ecogenetics researchers.
+Our Community Engagement Core (CEC) focuses on building capacity and facilitating collaborations through internal investments, external partnerships, and investing in the next generation of environmental health researchers.
 The Center is focusing on cutting edge, dynamic areas of science (epigenetics, metabolomics, and nanotoxicology) and it is essential, now more than ever, to keep the public engaged in the promise and future of research.
-We believe our role is as catalyst and connector to meet the needs and interests of trainees, Environmental Health Science (EHS) and Clinical and Translational Science (CTS) researchers, and select community-based organizations and disease advocacy groups.
+We believe our role is as catalyst and connector to meet the needs and interests of trainees, Environmental Health Science (EHS) and Clinical and Translational Science (CTS) researchers, and select community-based organizations and health advocacy groups.

 - Foster community-engaged and -initiated research with the Center, including promoting best practices for meaningfully involving communities in environmental health research

 - Effectively translate and disseminate UW EDGE Center research relevant to diverse stakeholder communities and responsive to their information needs

 - Partner with community-based organizations to build capacity for designing and implementing select research-to-action projects

 - Use innovative research tools and strategies to measure the impact of community-driven action projects and EDGE Center research initiatives